Skip to content

 2. HTML Template

-PyJinHX uses Jinja2 templates for it's components:
+PyJinHX uses Jinja2 templates for its components:

 <!-- card.html -->